This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Uncirculated 1993 pennies, which have never been used as money and look brand new, are usually worth 10 to 30 cents.

-- The all-time record for the most valuable 1993 penny without a mintmark was set in July 2011 by an example graded by Professional Coin Grading Service as MS68RD which sold for $978.
+- The all-time record for the most valuable 1993 penny without a mintmark was set in February 2022 by an example graded by Professional Coin Grading Service as MS69RD that sold for $3,375.

 1993-D Penny Value